A comparative tour through the simulation algorithms for max-stable processes: Discussion

 Further, our numerical study might create the impression that the threshold stopping approach using sup-normalized spectral functions (SN) is not worth considering anymore.
 We would like to correct that impression by emphasizing that the success of this approach depends largely on the ability to efficiently simulate from the sup-normalized spectral process $V^{\lVert\cdot\rVert_\infty}$, which is a research question in its own and of independent interest in other contexts, see also Remark~\ref{rk:pareto}.
 In fact, the motivation of \citet{defondeville-davison-18} for introducing the generic rejection sampling approach was not to use it for max-stable process simulation, but to obtain accurate samples from associated Pareto-processes to be readily available for threshold-based inference.
 Spatio-temporal threshold based inference on extremes is currently an active area of research.
 For Brown-Resnick processes or extremal-$t$ processes sampling from $V^{\lVert\cdot\rVert_\infty}$ is hard and choosing a generic rejection sampling approach for this task is not particularly helpful, which explains the poor performance of the SN approach in our study.
 Alternatives include MCMC approaches \citep{osz18, oss19} and for the class of Brown-Resnick processes modified rejection sampling \citep{oss19} or using the ansatz of \citet{ho-dombry-17}.
 For other classes of max-stable processes, the SN approach may well be the most efficient way of exact simulation.
 For instance, \citet{osz18} show that the sup-normalized process $V^{\lVert\cdot\rVert_\infty}$ can be easily simulated for a broad subclass of mixed moving maxima processes including Gaussian extreme value models \citep{smith90}.
+Simulation procedures for several of these max-stable models are implemented in the \texttt{R} package \texttt{RandomFields} \citep{RandomFields}.
+We conclude with some practical advice.
+First of all, we recommend to use exact simulation of max-stable processes, whenever it is feasible.
+The EF algorithm is designed for this purpose and from our perspective it is the generic approach to use as long as the number of points $N$ in the simulation domain does not get too large.
+Should exact simulation from the sup-normalized spectral process $V^{\lVert\cdot\rVert_\infty}$ not be too costly, e.\,g.\ for mixed moving maxima processes, then the SN approach can be a worthwhile alternative.
+In view of the comparison in Table~\ref{table:efficiency} it may even reduce the computational cost significantly, when a large number $N$ of points in a fixed domain $K$ is considered.
+For approximate simulation, the DM approach seems to perform best -- at least we could not detect a single scenario during our extensive numerical studies in which this was not the case.
+Unfortunately, the efficiency comes at the price of not knowing when to stop the DM algorithm.
+We therefore recommend to employ at least additional checks to ensure the obtained sample exhibits reasonable characteristics.
+Alternatively, the SN approach also lends itself as an approximate approach by means of more efficient MCMC techniques to obtain samples from the sup-normalized spectral process $V^{\lVert\cdot\rVert_\infty}$ as discussed above.